allison-truhlar/coding-circle-js/README.md

 ## Coding Circle: "Hello world!" with JS

+These are notes/instructions to go along with `index.js`.

 ### 1. In the browser console

 - JavaScript is the programming language that allows interactivity on webpages.
 You can access it directly from the browser console.